| CloserLook > John > John 17:1-26 |

 First

-of all, His death would be voluntary --- "No man taketh it from me, but I lay it down of myself."
+of all, His death would be voluntary --- "No man taketh it from me, but I lay it down of

 No,

-"gave up the ghost".
+up the ghost."

 In